Retaining RNs: How to boost their morale and reduce turnover

 - Ensure you get complete transparency into each stage of the recruitment and onboarding process.

-- Prefer staffing agencies that leverage technology to simplify the recruitment process and this can limit errors in the compliance process.
+- Prefer staffing agencies that leverage technology to simplify the recruitment process, and this can limit errors in the compliance process.

 - Ensure you get proper support and guidance throughout your collaboration with the staffing agency.

-MedSquirrels is a healthcare staffing solutions platform leveraging technologies like AI and automation to streamline the entire RN recruitment process.
+MedSquirrels is a healthcare staffing solutions platform that leverages technologies such as AI and automation to streamline the entire RN recruitment process.
 With reduced human intervention, we ensure that our process to hire registered nurses is error-free and cost-effective.
-Unlike other traditional registered nurse staffing agencies, we do not charge markup fees for hiring a registered nurse.